vuga/obsidian-notes/Projects/Nord Security/Notes.md

 3 new brands - Fiverr, Nequi, Clash royale
 Implement Newly registered domain ingestion as at least 8 cases mention young domain age, only 2 of those were ingested and marked as clean by Avira.
 Almost ~20% are fake shops, seems like we need to double-check our internal Fake Shop ML.
 Mentioned indicators - steep discounts, fake images, single/absent payment methods, Outlook contact, same price for all products.

+## Meeting notes
+Define labels, double-check and make sure the logic makes sense To ask akvile if we can query if a domain was sent to DRS automatically within a longer time range Check if BBB has an API that could be used by us for a legitimacy check